 "TB screenings" include diagnostic tests that are used to diagnose TB disease.
 The most common TB screening test is the skin or blood test (TST or IGRA, respectively).
-The TST or IGRAs are given to a resident/patient upon admittance into a healthcare facility and to a healthcare worker/employee before initial employment activities begin (see page 37 for additional information).
-Both residents/patients and healthcare workers/employees should receive the TB tests on an annual basis, as well.
+The TST or IGRAs are given to a resident/patient upon admittance into a healthcare facility and to a healthcare worker before initial employment begins.
+Both residents/patients and healthcare workers should receive the TB tests on an annual basis, as well.
 TB screening activities may also include a medical evaluation, a chest X-ray or other diagnostic testing (NAC 441A.375 & 441A.380).

 There may be instances when TB screening activities do not include an actual TB diagnostic test, but rather methods used to watch for the development of pulmonary symptoms.
 These non-testing TB screening methods will include the use of a Signs and Symptoms Questionnaire.
-A specific questionnaire has been created for Nevada's TB program and it is recommended that all healthcare facilities conduct their TB Surveillance activities with it.
-It can be found on pages 22-25 of this manual or at http://dpbh.nv.gov.
+A specific questionnaire has been created for Nevada's TB program and it is recommended that all healthcare facilities conducting their TB Surveillance activities with it.
+It can be found on pages 19-23 of this manual or at http://dpbh.nv.gov.